ajdawson/eofs/doc/index.rst

 Requirements
 ------------

-This package requires as a minimum that you have numpy_ available.
+This package requires as a minimum that you have numpy_ available, and requires setuptools_ for installation.
 The `eofs.cdms` meta-data enabled interface can only be used if the `cdms2` module is available.
 This module is distributed as part of the CDAT_ project.
 It is also distributed as part of the cdat-lite_ package.